-65. 61.
-Nearly all online digital advertising services charge fees to advertising clients using either the "pay per click" model (the client pays each time a user clicks on the ad) or the "cost per thousand" model (the client pays for each 1,000 user impressions, regardless of clicks).
-Digital advertising companies responsible for paying the charge imposed by the Act are
+- 65. Nearly all online digital advertising services charge fees to advertising clients using either the "pay per click" model (the client pays each time a user clicks on the ad) or the "cost per thousand" model (the client pays for each 1,000 user impressions, regardless of clicks).
+Digital advertising companies responsible for paying the charge imposed by the Act are sometimes unable to determine where users are physically located when they click on or view an advertisement. - 66.

-- 66. 62.
 Many online advertisements are viewed on mobile devices.
 Many Maryland residents commute on a daily basis to different jurisdictions, including Delaware, the District of Columbia, Pennsylvania, Virginia, and West Virginia.
 And Maryland residents sometimes use mobile devices to view advertisements while physically present in other jurisdictions. - 67.
-63. Large online digital advertising companies operating internationally have global gross annual revenues that meet the threshold for the Act's highest assessment rate, as intended by the General Assembly.
+Large online digital advertising companies operating internationally have global gross annual revenues that meet the threshold for the Act's highest assessment rate, as intended by the General Assembly.
 The Act's high revenue thresholds exclude Maryland companies from their scope, and the highest rates apply exclusively to companies located outside Maryland. - 68.
-64. The vast majority of the global gross annual revenues of large online digital advertising companies are earned outside of Maryland. - 69.
-65. Advertising agencies broker ad sales for online digital advertising platforms.
+The vast majority of the global gross annual revenues of large online digital advertising companies are earned outside of Maryland. - 69.
+Advertising agencies broker ad sales for online digital advertising platforms.
 On information and belief, all Maryland-based companies that broker sales of digital advertising services have global gross annual revenues of less than \$100 million.